+ERE blog is one of the greatest recruitment blogs!
 It is updated on a near-daily basis, delivering the freshest insights on the market.
 Content is provided by the site’s contributors who, at the same time, are experienced professionals in the field of HR.
 You can be sure, then, that their knowledge is relevant and full of advice to boost your skills.

 The range of contributors is so wide that you can familiarize yourself with many various and still correct comments on recruitment, the hiring process or interviewing.

 SourceCon and TLNT are other sources that belong to ERE Media, with almost identical layouts.
 While the former mainly presents content on sourcing, the latter focuses on talent management.
 We strongly recommend all of the ERE Media resources, they’re full of high-quality pieces from industry leaders.

 Their blog is another great source of knowledge related to recruitment, which is not only limited to blog posts and articles.
 Recruitee delivers extra insights via podcasts, webinars, and e-books on talent acquisition and employer branding.
 In this way, you can always stay in the loop with the most recent content on subjects you are interested in.
 What is not to like?

 Speaking of their blog, it is full of insights on the latest changes in the world that are related to recruitment, of course.
 You can dive deep into great, up to date content about the future of work, employer branding or candidate experience.